ReevesA1/RocketOS-Bootstrap/README.md

 # RocketOS-Bootstrap

 ## Purpose

 - This Script is strickly to get RocketOS going!

-## FYI's
+## FYI's and Questions?

-- Install Powershell on all windows mac and linux
+- Installing Powershershell Caviats
+  - arm
-  - Install Powershershell-Preview with snap or build???? (arm can't do snaps but build only works on ubuntu and no preview so is nix the answer?)
+    - can't do snaps
+    - building it from source only works on ubuntu and no preview version
+    - so is nix the answer?
+  - Mac using homebrew because of preview version and if installed using nix then alacritty can't find pwsh or jetbrain fonts for that matter
+  - Linux try nix?
-- Do I still need base and full scripts in RockOS?
+- Do I still need base and full scripts in RocketOS?
+  - yes I think for things like topgrade etc

 ### Windows Powershell Setup